elastic/apm/docs/agents/spec-process.md

   but they are not expected to actively keep track if it.
 1. Ready for Review \
   This automatically requests review from all agents due to the [`CODEOWNERS`](https://github.com/elastic/apm/tree/master/.github/CODEOWNERS) file.
-  After a quorum of agents has approved, others have 1w to veto by requesting changes.
+  After a quorum of agents has approved, others have 1 week to veto by requesting changes.
   If the proposed changes are likely to be problematic for a certain agent, an approval from that agent is mandatory.
 1. Prioritization \